NachtRaveVL/virtmem-continued/doc/manual.md

 Directory | Contents
 --------- | --------
-\<root\> | Internal development and some docs benchmark/ | Internal code for benchmarking doc/ | Files used for Doxygen created documentation doc/html/ | This manual gtest/ and test/ | Code for internal testing virtmem/ | Library code. **This directory needs to be copied to your libraries folder**. virtmem/extras/ | Contains python scripts needed for [the serial memory allocator](@ref virtmem::SerialVAlloc).
+benchmark/ | Internal code for benchmarking doc/ | Files used for Doxygen created documentation doc/html/ | This manual gtest/ and test/ | Code for internal testing src/ | Library code. extras/ | Contains python scripts needed for [the serial memory allocator](@ref virtmem::SerialVAlloc).

 ## Using virtual memory (tutorial) {#bUsing}

-Virtual memory in `virtmem` is managed by a virtual memory allocator.
+Virtual memory in `virtmem-continued` is managed by a virtual memory allocator.
 These are C++ template classes which are responsible for allocating and releasing virtual memory and contain the datablocks utilized for memory pages.
 Most of this functionality is defined in the virtmem::BaseVAlloc and